jnozzi/cocoadev.com/markdown/KeyDownCharactersOutsideOfEventStream.md

 ----

 That code isn't very robust, especially when using non-English keyboard layouts.
-I've created an General/NSApplication category that handles (AFAIK) all keyboard layouts, and have posted it at http://www.ghosttiger.com/?p=136 - General/JonathanGrynspan
+I've created an NSApplication category that handles (AFAIK) all keyboard layouts, and have posted it at http://www.ghosttiger.com/?p=136 - JonathanGrynspan